Granny Smith Festival

 GSF Logo

-The 2022 Granny Smith Festival was bigger than ever, with an estimated crowd of some 100,000 people turning out for a sunshine-filled celebration at the heart of Eastwood.
+The 2023 Granny Smith Festival drew in approximately 80,000 attendees turning out for a sunshine filled celebration at the heart of Eastwood.

-Held on Saturday 15 October, the festival featured old favourites and new activities, with amusement rides, market stalls, food trucks, fireworks, performances, youth zone and kids activities.
+Held on Saturday 21 October, the festival featured amusement rides, market stalls, food trucks, fireworks, performances, youth zone and kids activities.
 The Batlow Cider Bar on Eastwood Oval was a big hit, offering free cider tastings, apple seltzers and more.

 The annual Granny Smith Festival celebrates the life and legacy of one of our district’s most famous citizens, Maria Ann Smith - aka Granny Smith - who, back in 1868, ‘accidentally’ grew the first batch of little green apples that bear her name and are now grown all over the world.